Adobe Stock | Photo by AKPhotographer

 1. Choose good-quality produce and use basic equipment

 When you’re getting into the practice of preserving, it’s tempting to grab the most you can for the lowest price.
-But Beth Linskey, founder and owner of Beth’s Farm Kitchen in Columbia County, suggests using caution when it comes to bargain shopping.
-She’s been making jam and chutney with local fare since the company’s inception in 1981, and today, Linskey and her kitchen crew have developed more than 90 varieties sold throughout the Hudson Valley.
-Beth’s Farm Kitchen always uses the highest-quality produce, says Linskey, who adds that “seconds,” or produce that isn’t pretty enough for market display, are fine to use, but anything going bad “will just go more bad.”
+But Beth Linskey, founder of Beth’s Farm Kitchen in Columbia County, suggests using caution when it comes to bargain shopping.
+She’s been making jam and chutney with local fare since the company’s inception in 1981; in 2016, she passed along the business to Jodie Emmett and Guillermo Maciel, who have continued to produce the dozens of varieties sold throughout the Hudson Valley.
+It’s important to always use the highest-quality produce, says Linskey, who adds that “seconds,” or produce that isn’t pretty enough for market display, are fine to use, but anything going bad “will just go more bad.”
 And there’s no need for fancy or expensive equipment.
 Most of what you need (a sturdy-bottomed stock pot, Ball jars, jar lifters) should be available at the local hardware store.

 2. Stick to your recipe